arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

   RETURN x._key
 ```

-#### Query for Results within Distance
+### Query for Results within Distance

-A query which returns documents within a distance of _1km_ until _100km_.
+A query which returns documents at a distance of _1km_ or farther away,
-This will return the documents with a GeoJSON value that is located in the specified search annulus.
+up to _100km_ from the origin.
+This will return the documents with a GeoJSON
+value that is located in the specified search annulus.

 ```
 FOR x IN geo_collection
   FILTER GEO_DISTANCE([@lng, @lat], x.geometry) <= 100000